ArtezGDA/scrapingTool_phoneData/Research/README.md

 # Reasearch
-Here you can find our website links.
+Here you can find our references.

 ### Website links
 * https://www.reddit.com/r/AndroidQuestions/comments/2wowdg/how_to_scrape_data_from_android_apps/